2021 Europe Conference

 This background raises three challenges: a need to achieve more, and to achieve it faster and all that in a time of unprecedented crisis.
-The conference will therefore explore how evaluation can help to take up these challenges, by avoiding doing the same mistakes as before, by identifying what works and what does not, by questioning what approaches can be the most (cost-)effective, by making possible to stand back and think differently to suggest new solutions.
-A special plenary session will be focused on evaluation in times of emergency.
+The conference therefore explored how evaluation can help to take up these challenges, by avoiding doing the same mistakes as before, by identifying what works and what does not, by questioning what approaches can be the most (cost-)effective, by making possible to stand back and think differently to suggest new solutions.
+A special plenary session (Thursday 11 March) was focused on evaluation in times of emergency.

-The conference will also continue the discussions about non-energy impacts and the possible synergies between energy efficiency and other fields, especially in the framework of the UN Sustainable Development Goals.
+The conference also continued the discussions about non-energy impacts and the possible synergies between energy efficiency and other fields, especially in the framework of the UN Sustainable Development Goals.

-Organizing the virtual conference would not be possible without our sponsors and we thank them for their support.
+Organizing the virtual conference would not have been possible without our sponsors: we thank them for their essential support!